karlkhalaf/text-parsing-project/README.md

 - PaREM-style pruning can help when many transitions are impossible
 - too many threads can stop helping because of overhead and memory bandwidth

-We should not claim performance results before benchmarks are actually run.

 ## Correctness And Validation Plan

 Correctness comes before speed.
 Every parallel result must be compared to the sequential baseline.